-Slavery and Human Trafficking Transparency Statement for the Financial Year 2017.
+Slavery and Human Trafficking Statement

 This Statement has been published in accordance with the Modern Slavery Act 2015 ('Act') and sets out the steps that BVG Group Limited ('BVG') and its subsidiary companies has taken during the previous financial year to prevent modern slavery and human trafficking from operating within either its own business or its supply chains.
 We recognise that modern slavery is a crime and a violation of fundamental human rights.
 The primary operating companies covered by this statement are as follows:

 We also want our customers to be confident that our business partners and in particular our suppliers treat their employees as fairly as we treat our own employees.
-Imported products sourced from outside the UK or EC are potentially more at risk of slavery or human trafficking issues, and we focus our efforts accordingly.
+Imported products sourced from outside the UK or EU are potentially more at risk of slavery or human trafficking issues, and we focus our efforts accordingly.
 Where possible we have built long standing relationships with our suppliers and we make very clear our expectations of business behaviour, engaging only those suppliers that uphold the same principles as BVG.
 A standard supplier contract clause has been introduced requiring compliance with the Slavery Act, and in the event that suppliers fail to take steps to cease or prevent adverse human rights impacts, BVG will terminate its business relationships with those suppliers.

-We recognise that all our employees have a responsibly to be alert to the risks, however small, in our business and in the wider supply chain.
+We recognise that all our employees have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.
 We have developed a very open management style and culture which encourages the reporting of concerns to senior management as soon as they are raised, and management are expected to act upon them immediately.

 This Statement has been approved by the Board of Directors.